nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Customer with name `Betsy Crowe` but not `Betsy crowe` already exist in the addressbook.

     2. Test case: `addcustomer n/Betsy crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567` <br>
-       Expected: The customer is successfully added with a warning given.
+       Expected: The customer is successfully added.
+A warning and details of the added customer shown in the status message.

 5. Adding a customer with duplicate tags.

     1. Prerequisites: Customer with name `Yu Sutong` or other similar name does not already exist in the addressbook.

     2. Test case: `addcustomer n/Yu Sutong t/vvip t/vvip e/su@example.com a/Newgate Prison p/12345678` <br>
        Expected: The customer is successfully added with one of the duplicated tag ignored.
+Details of the added customer shown in the status message.

 6. Adding a customer with [similar tags](#similar).

     1. Prerequisites: Customer with name `Foo Chao` or other similar name does not already exist in the addressbook.

     2. Test case: `addcustomer n/Foo Chao t/VVIP t/vvip e/su@example.com a/69, Sembawang Road. #01-01  p/12345678` <br>
-       Expected: The customer is successfully added with both similar tags with a warning given.
+       Expected: The customer is successfully added with both similar tags.A warning and details of the added customer shown in the status message.

-7. Add a customer with missing compulsory field.
+7. Adding a customer with missing compulsory field.

    1. Test case: `addcustomer n/Lim Kai Xuan e/su@example.com a/69, Sembawang Road. #01-01` <br>